cipherswami/signmod/README.md

 2. **Run the uninstaller script**:

+    During uninstallation, if prompted to set a password, set one, as it will be required later during MOK unenrollment:

     ```bash
     chmod +x uninstall.sh && sudo ./uninstall.sh
     ```

-2. **Reboot your system**:

-    After running the uninstallation script, a reboot is required to complete the removal of the MOK certificate.
-During the next boot, follow the steps below:

-    - When prompted by the MOK Manager, select **Delete MOK**.
-    - Confirm your choice and follow the on-screen instructions.
+3. **Clean up and MOK unenrollment**:

+    Once the uninstallation is complete you can safly remove the cloned repository.

+    ```bash
+    cd .. && rm -rf signmod
+    ```

+    Now reboot your PC.
+During the next boot, you will see a prompt from the MOK Manager.
+Follow these steps:

+    - Press **any key** to enter the MOK Menu within the timeout.
+    - Select **Delete key** from the menu.
+    - Next, choose **Continue** and then **Yes**.
-    - Enter the password you used during the initial MOK enrollment.
+    - When prompted for a password, enter the same **password** you set during the installation.

-3. **Verify uninstallation**:
+    - Finally, select **Reboot** to complete the process.

+5. **Verification**:

     After rebooting, you can confirm the removal by running: